Skip to content

 Routing Strategies

 The routing service (RoutingService) resolves an ordered chain of providers for each request.
-After loading the routing configuration and filtering out disabled or unhealthy providers, it applies one of ten strategies to determine the execution order.
+After loading the routing configuration and filtering out disabled or not-allowed providers (unhealthy providers are demoted to a last-resort pool rather than removed), it applies one of ten strategies to determine the execution order.

 Strategy Overview